AmarantaElizalde/AmarantaElizalde/README.md

 - 👋 Hi, I’m @AmarantaElizalde
-- 👀 I’m interested in learn code, care plants and politics
+- 👀 I’m interested in learning code, care plants and politics
 - 🌱 I’m currently learning css
 - 💞️ I’m looking to collaborate on any UX and UI projects
 - 📫 How to reach me amaranta@metroycincuenta.cl